 Leaving a job can be intimidating, but sometimes you just have to do it.
 There are some jobs that just don’t fit, even if you think they do.
 And sometimes you grow out of a job and there isn’t anywhere else for you to go.
 If you’re feeling like that, it’s time to build a good exit strategy.

 I’ve left a few jobs in my life for various reasons.
-In most cases, I left because I needed to grow as a professional and an individual and the opportunities that were before me were not enough.
+In most cases, I left because I needed to grow as a professional and as an individual, and the opportunities that were before me were not enough.
 I’ve even left because of life circumstances and wanted to change my own focus.

 Whatever the reason for me leaving, I always did my best to come up with an exit strategy because it helps both me and my employer transition out in the best way possible.
 Here’s why you should start thinking about one: